-- 66. As regards EMA's position on Article 39 of the TRIPs agreement, the complainants essentially submitted that the wording of this provision allowed for flexibility in its interpretation.
+- 67. As regards EMA's position on Article 39 of the TRIPs agreement, the complainants essentially submitted that the wording of this provision allowed for flexibility in its interpretation.
 Moreover, a communication from the European Communities and their Member States to the TRIPs Council (IP/C/W/280) contained no definition of 'unfair commercial use', but only described it in the context of EMA's review of an application for marketing approval in relation to a new generic version of an already approved medicine.
 Therefore, EMA's concerns could not prevail in relation to their request for access, which did not involve new generic versions of already existing drugs.
 Given that EMA also invoked Article 39 of the TRIPs agreement as a lex specialis, the Ombudsman, in his friendly solution proposal, stated that the legal basis for its refusal to grant access was not clear.
 He invited EMA to reconsider the complainants' request for access.
 In its reply to the friendly solution proposal, EMA stated that it refused access on the basis of Article 4(2)(a) of the Rules in order to protect commercially confidential information of a third party.
-Consequently, the Ombudsman considers that EMA clarified that its refusal was exclusively based on the Rules and not on Article 39 of the TRIPs agreement.
-Given that EMA's reply does not contain any other reference to Article 39 of the TRIPs agreement, the Ombudsman sees no need further to address the potential implications which this provision could have.
-He considers it appropriate to add, however, that this is without prejudice to the question whether Article 39 of the TRIPs agreement could or should have been applied in the present case. - 67.
+Consequently, the Ombudsman considered that EMA had clarified that its refusal was exclusively based on the Rules and not on Article 39 of the TRIPs agreement.
+Given that EMA's reply did not contain any other reference to Article 39 of the TRIPs agreement, the Ombudsman saw no need further to address the potential implications which this provision could have had.
+He considered it appropriate to add, however, that this was without prejudice to the question whether Article 39 of the TRIPs agreement could or should have been applied in the present case. - 68.
 In its reply to the friendly solution proposal, EMA pointed out that the Ombudsman himself stated that regulatory agencies find themselves in a difficult position whenever they need to balance private with public interests.
-The Ombudsman deems it important to point out that the relevant passage of his friendly solution proposal, to which EMA referred (see paragraph 15 above), merely records the complainants' relevant submission, and does not put forth the Ombudsman's position on it.
-In view of his analysis below, the Ombudsman sees no need for him to take a position on this aspect in the present draft recommendation either.
+The Ombudsman deemed it important to point out that the relevant passage of his friendly solution proposal, to which EMA referred (see paragraph 16 above), merely recorded the complainants' relevant submission, and did not put forth the Ombudsman's position on it.
+In view of his analysis below, the Ombudsman saw no need for him to take a position on this aspect in his draft recommendation either.